alexandr-leonov/e-system/README.md

-# e-system
+# About E-System project:
+E-System is a project do detalization and monitoring expenses.
+You can save cash receipt and send photo of him to system.
+E-System will process receipt and store info about it.
+You may get from system Excel report with detalisation your expenses.

-Work steps for execute frontend of E-System API:
+# Work steps for execute frontend of E-System API:

 0) Clone or download project
 1) Set right directory path in application.properties config